Crossrail Line 1. Source: David Arthur

 Abandoned Paradise (Photo credit: Seamoor)

 Reading this article in the New York Times (and this one) about the lag in wealth building by younger generations compared to their parents has had me reflectively thinking about my own situation.
 I have two degrees, including a masters.
-My wife and I even managed to save for a house, which [...]
+My wife and I even managed to save for [...]

 There is nothing wrong with friendly competition.
 I laughed when I saw this image and read this article on Streetsblog.

 But the truth of the matter is that this makes a lot of sense.
 I’m talking about transportation investment in cities.
 It’s been clear for some time now that the suburban experiment is coming to [...]

 Rising up or falling down?
 (Photo credit: Wikipedia)